physion/policy.ovation.io/docs/policies/systems_access_policy.md

 ## Access Authorization

-* Role based access categories for each Physion system and application are pre-approved by the Security Officer or Lead Engineer.
+* Role based access categories for each Physion system and application are pre-approved by the Security Officer or Chief Architect.
 * Physion utilizes hardware and software firewalls to segment data, prevent unauthorized access, and monitor traffic for denial of service attacks.

 ## Person or Entity Authentication